openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 RileyLink Setup
 ---------------------------------------------------------
-* The Omnipod driver cannot select more than one RileLink device at a time.
+* The Omnipod driver cannot select more than one RileyLink device at a time.
 * Ensure that RileyLink was `successfully identified <../Configuration/OmnipodEros.html#identify-riley-link>`_.
 * Open setup: